 Constructive Conflict Initiative*

-A joint call for a dramatic expansion of efforts to improve society's ability to constructively address the full scale and complexity of the challenges posed by destructive conflicts
+A call for a dramatic expansion of efforts to improve society's ability to constructively address the full scale and complexity of the challenges posed by destructive conflicts

 Guy Burgess and Heidi Burgess

 Co-Directors, Beyond Intractability Project, Conflict Information Consortium

 University Of Colorado, UCB 580, Boulder, CO, USA email@example.com, 303-492-1635